Open-Hexagon/oh-ce/asset_system/README.md

 ```

 ## Loader
-Any asset before it appears in the index and gets mirrored to all threads must be requested with a loader which is a function that runs in the asset thread.
+Any asset before it appears in the index and gets mirrored to the current thread must be requested with a loader which is a function that runs in the asset thread.

 A loader can use other assets to create its own asset, these assets will then automatically note that they are depended on by the currently loading asset, so that once any of them changes this loader is called again. (note that if a loader depends on many assets all of them apart from the changed one are still cached)